noahkw/acmetk/docs/installation.rst

    sudo ln -s /etc/nginx/sites-available/broker /etc/nginx/sites-enabled/

 Now add the hostname of the reverse proxy to the broker's configuration file.
-If the broker and the nginx instace both run on *my-broker.com*, for example, then add the config option to the *broker* section:
+If the broker and the nginx instance both run on *my-broker.com*, for example, then add the config option to the *broker* section:

 .. code-block:: ini

    reverse_proxy_host: 'my-broker.com'

-Now, to make sure that Supervisor handles starting Nginx, we disable its systemd service, then start the broker and the reverse proxy:
+Enable the broker service, then start it and restart Nginx:

 .. code-block:: bash

-   sudo systemctl stop nginx.service sudo systemctl disable nginx.service sudo supervisord -n -c /etc/supervisor/supervisord.conf
+   sudo systemctl enable broker.service sudo systemctl start broker.service sudo systemctl restart nginx.service

 Docker
 ######